Translator-CATRAX/NL2TRAPI/README.md

 ## Data Preparation

 1. **Biolink Model YAML**
-   Download the latest spec and place it as `biolink-model.yaml` in the project root.
+   Download the latest biolink_model and place it as `biolink-model.yaml` in the project root.

 2. **Nodes Dump**
    Obtain the TRAPI-canonical `nodes.json` (≈4–5 GB, 7 M records) and save it under: